Demianeen/react-production/docs/tests.md

 ## Screenshot testing

-When you run `npm run test:ui` - loki opens chrome inside docker container (don't forget to open docker!) and makes screenshots from storybook stories.
+When you run `pnpm test:ui` - loki opens chrome inside docker container (don't forget to open docker!) and makes screenshots from storybook stories.

 If it finds some difference in screenshots it will show that tests failed.

 ### Reports

-Then you can view them using `npm run test:ui:report`.
+Then you can view them using `pnpm test:ui:report`.
 It will generate reports inside [.loki folder](../.loki/report.html).

-Or you can shortcut and open report instantly in your favorite browser and making report in one command using `npm run test:ui:report:chrome` or `npm run test:ui:report:arc`.
+Or you can shortcut and open report instantly in your favorite browser and making report in one command using `pnpm test:ui:report:chrome` or `pnpm test:ui:report:arc`.

 ### Approving changes

 If the changes were as you intended, it's time to update the reference files.
-Run `npm run test:ui:ok` to update reference screenshots and commit them.
+Run `pnpm test:ui:ok` to update reference screenshots and commit them.

 ### Handling flaky tests